 New residents can look forward to a:

 - 181 standard studio apartments ranging in size from 208-400 sq. ft. including 20 barrier-free/accessible studios at 267sq. ft.

 - 23 one-bedroom suites ranging in size from 430-550 sq. ft. including two barrier-free/accessible at 430 sq. ft.

 - $598/month for smaller units

 - $673/month for mid-sized units

 - $898/month for one-bedroom and one-bedroom barrier-free units

 - Underground Parking is available for an extra charge of 135$/month

-- Smoking is not permitted in the building-each floor is equipped with a balcony.
+- Each floor is equipped with a balcony

 - Transitional housing